polyhex-sampling/sampler/README.md

     cmake ..     ##Check dependencies and generate a makefile make         ##Build

+For best performances, you can compile with optimized flags: `cmake .. -DCMAKE_BUILD_TYPE=Release`

 Once built, several executables are available in `build/bin`:

 * `sampler-cli`: